- Newsletter (123)

 The role of PURPA is to encourage the development of renewable energy without affecting utilities’ retail rates.
 PURPA does this by requiring that utilities work with a qualifying facility (an independent power producer that either primarily produces renewable energy or uses cogeneration to utilize non-renewable energy efficiently) and purchase energy at the utility’s avoided cost, and then sell supplemental, backup, maintenance, and interruptible power (or standby service) to the qualifying facility on a non-discriminatory basis.
 Essentially, under this federal law, utilities have an obligation to sign a power purchase agreement (PPA) with any qualified facility as long as the power offered by the qualified facility is cheaper than the utility’s avoided cost.
 At minimum, the utility is required to meet with the qualified facility and discuss the possibility of a PPA.

-A few weeks before the MPSC’s report was released, Michigan solar companies raised concerns that DTE Electric was violating PURPA.
+A few weeks before the MPSC’s report was released, Michigan solar companies raised concerns that DTE Electric failed to meet PURPA requirements.
 The companies, Greenwood Solar LLC (a subsidiary of Michigan EIBC member company Geronimo Energy) and Michigan EIBC member company Cypress Creek Renewables, argued in separate complaints to the MPSC that DTE is refusing to sign renewable energy contracts despite the legal requirement in PURPA that utilities like DTE enter into contracts to purchase power from qualifying facilities.

 While the MPSC is reviewing the solar companies’ complaints, it is also nearing a decision on DTE’s proposal to build a new $1 billion, 1,100-MW natural gas power plant in southwest Michigan.
 DTE has argued that its own analysis found that building renewable energy projects instead of the proposed natural gas plant would be more costly, but intervenors in the case, including Michigan EIBC, disagree.